elof/elof.github.io/README.md

 elof.github.io
 ==============

-Landing page. more at http://elof.me
+Just a list of projects and stuff, more sillyness at http://taco.computer